confluentinc/ducktape/docs/new_tests.rst

 Use test decorators to parametrize tests, examples are provided below

-.. autofunction:: ducktape.mark._mark.parametrize
+.. autofunction:: ducktape.mark.parametrize
-.. autofunction:: ducktape.mark._mark.matrix
+.. autofunction:: ducktape.mark.matrix
 .. autofunction:: ducktape.mark.resource.cluster
-.. autofunction:: ducktape.mark._mark.ignore
+.. autofunction:: ducktape.mark.ignore

 Logging
 =======

-The ``test`` base class sets up logger you can use which is tagged by class name, so adding some logging for debugging or to track the progress of tests is easy::
+The :class:`~ducktape.tests.test.Test` base class sets up logger you can use which is tagged by class name, so adding some logging for debugging or to track the progress of tests is easy::

     self.logger.debug("End-to-end latency %d: %s", idx, line.strip())